-This rugged 2–3 day trip over Kowhai Saddle is typical Kaikoura country.
-It is classified as a 'route' and in places is not marked at all; there are no bridges.
-Boots and experience at backcountry route-finding are recommended.
+This rugged 2–3 day trip over Kowhai Saddle is typical Kaikoura backcountry.
+It is classified as a tramping track, but post-earthquake and flood debris makes this rewarding tramp a real challenge.
+Sturdy boots and experience at backcountry route-finding are recommended.

 Time: 1 hr 45 min return

 This track leads from the end of Mt Fyffe Road, initially following poles across farmland to the regenerating forest of Fyffe-Palmer Scenic Reserve.
 There is a picnic area along the track with excellent views.